miladbeigi/sbp-assignment/README.md

 ## Infra

 The infrastructure is written in Terraform and only the plan and formatting steps are run in GitHub Actions.
+If you plan to run this locally, you will need to put variables in the `terraform.tfvars` file.
+The variables needed are listed in the `variables.tf` file.
+The AWS credentials are also needed to run Terraform locally.
+Make sure the credentials are exported as environment variables.

 ### Modules